httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ## The Accept-CH Response Header Field {#accept-ch}

-The Accept-CH response header field or the equivalent HTML meta element with http-equiv attribute (Section 4.2.5.3 of {{HTML}}) indicate server support for particular hints indicated in its value.
+The Accept-CH response header field indicates server support for the hints indicated in its value.

 Accept-CH is a Structured Header {{!I-D.ietf-httpbis-header-structure}}.
 Its value MUST be an sh-list (Section 3.1 of {{!I-D.ietf-httpbis-header-structure}}) whose members are tokens (Section 3.3.4 of {{!I-D.ietf-httpbis-header-structure}}).
 Its ABNF is: